 Even with the sweeping views of Lake Estes and the Rocky Mountains, the Stanley Hotel still has a spooky reputation.
 The hotel’s builder and owner died in 1940, yet he and his wife have reportedly been seen in the Billiards Room and near the piano in the Concert Hall.
 A former housekeeper seems to have never left room 217.
 And sightings and sounds coming from children, as well as dog and cat ghosts, have been reported by staff.

 If you’re brave enough, visit the hotel after a day at Rocky Mountain National Park (just 5 miles away).
 Or take the Historic Stanley Night Tour to learn more about the Stanley’s eerie past.
+(There are other Stanley Hotel tours, too, if you prefer!)

 4. Stroll Around Downtown Estes Park.

-There are hundreds of shops with handmade artisan items, outdoor gear and equipment, craft beer, and of course, delicious food.
+Along East Elkhorn Avenue, the main street of downtown, there are hundreds of shops with handmade artisan items, outdoor gear and equipment, craft beer, and of course, delicious food.
 Summer is Estes Park’s peak season so downtown gets crowded, even more so when a weekend coincides with an outdoor festival or event.

 Stroll through downtown and don’t forget to taste some of the famous salt-water taffy!